-7.5 Flagship Area 5: Sustainable Competitive Digital Green Rail Freight Services competitive freight as well as with the "Sustainable & Smart Mobility Strategy, 12/2020: "In recent years, innovative companies have demonstrated that rail freight can operate reliably and be attractive to customers.
+7.5 Flagship Area 5: Sustainable Competitive Digital Green Rail Freight Services

+The European Commission not only sets the objectives and opportunities for rail freight with the EU Green Deal, the EU regulation 913/2010 concerning a European rail network for competitive freight as well as with the "Sustainable & Smart Mobility Strategy, 12/2020: "In recent years, innovative companies have demonstrated that rail freight can operate reliably and be attractive to customers.
 However, many domestic rules and technical barriers, as well as other pain points stated in section 2, still hinder performance and impact the competitiveness.
 Rail freight needs serious boosting through increased capacity, strengthened cross-border coordination and cooperation between rail infrastructure managers, better overall management of the rail network, and the deployment of new technologies such as digital coupling and automation."